( 44427 Reads)

 Figure 3.11.
 Gas vesicles.
 The hexagonal forms inside the cytoplasm of this cyanobacterium are the gas vesicles.
 These actively dividing cells are Microscystissp.(Source: A. E. Walsby, 1994.
 Microbiol.
 Rev. 58:94-144)

-A special membrane surrounds magnetosomes that confines the magnetite to a defined area.
+A special membrane surrounds magnetosomes that confine the magnetite to a defined area.
 The membrane likely plays a role in precipitating the iron as Fe3O4 in the developing magnetosome.
 Magnetosomes can be square, rectangular or even spike-shaped.